GM wins victory in ignition switch defect litigation

-NEW YORK (Reuters) - General Motors Co (GM.N) persuaded the federal judge who oversees nationwide litigation over defective ignition switches to narrow claims by owners who said their vehicles lost value because of the defect, which has been linked to 124 deaths.
+NEW YORK, Aug 7 (Reuters) - General Motors Co persuaded the federal judge who oversees nationwide litigation over defective ignition switches to narrow claims by owners who said their vehicles lost value because of the defect, which has been linked to 124 deaths.

 In a decision late on Tuesday afternoon, U.S. District Judge Jesse Furman said owners in three “bellwether” states — California, Missouri and Texas — could not seek damages based on the difference in value between what they paid for their defective vehicles and what the vehicles were really worth.